chihyeh/Paper-Writing/README.md

 <ul>
 <li>In the default ratio bin content, we use <strong>[SIG/BKG]</strong> in root "Divide" function [bin by bin], but we found that when SIG bin content!=0 and BKG bin content=0, that bin's ratio bin content is zero in default.
 But in the math, if !0/0, it will be an extreme value, so we set an extreme value manually when [SIG bin content!=0 and BKG bin content=0] happen.
 All other ratio bin contents are same as default.</li>
 <br />
 <li>When we compare left and right ratio bin content, in some conditions, we could bump into the ratio bin content is zero in the certain side (or both sides), and we set other value to represent this ratio bin content.
 In general, we use the signal and background bins before ( when this bin is left ) or after ( when this bin is right ) this ratio bin content.
-The formula is [Signal/background] of the Integral value, I will give an example later.
+I will give the example later.
 <ul>
 <li>Now, supposing that our width now is [14th,15th], we want to compare 13th with 16th.</li>
 <li>If the left ratio bin content is zero (13th bin) in default, we will see two things : Integral.[Minimum bin number=1th in our study, 12th] of SIG and BKG, and using the setting value to represent this ratio bin content.